 Then he said to them all: “If anyone would come after me, he must deny himself and take up his cross daily(throughout the day) and follow me.”
 Luke 9:23

 I am to be daily crucified with Jesus.
 Hidden in him, I am to be his witness.
 To be a representative of his love and forgiveness and salvation here on this dying earth.
-Henri Nouwen said it this way:
+To be His body here, making God’s invisible love visible.

 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
 Galatians 2:20